UST-QuAntiL/QuantumTranspiler/README.md

 The file e2e_test can be used to test the convert and unroll functionality of the transpiler.
 The results are compared with results from the Qiskit and Quil Transpiler (quilc).
 For this purpose the qvm and the quilc must be installed (see [PyQuil Docs](https://pyquil-docs.rigetti.com/en/stable/start.html)).

-To use the transpiler within another application, the methods of the circuit_wrapper provide the functionality toimport, transpile and export quantum circuits.
+To use the transpiler within another application, the methods of the circuit_wrapper provide the functionality to import, transpile, analyze, and export quantum circuits.

 ## Issues
 The Drag and Drop tool has some minor bugs.
-Custom gates cannot and quantum circuits consisting of several quantum/classical registers cannot be properly displayed in the graphical quantum circuit.
+Custom gates and quantum circuits consisting of several quantum/classical registers cannot be properly displayed in the graphical quantum circuit.
+Furthermore, the dragging of gates behaves incosistent in some cases.